HL7/davinci-alerts/source/pages/guidance.md

 #### Assumptions
 - Based on FHIR R4 and US Core R4 profiles where applicable
 - Alerts are transacted to an operation endpoint ($notify).
-- The “Alert Bundle” is the FHIR object that is exchanged for all alert transactions.
+- The Da Vinci Alerts Bundle Profile is the FHIR object that is exchanged for all alert transactions.
-  - The [DaVinci Communication Resource Profile] is always part of the bundle and provides the necessary context for the alert reason.
+  - The Da Vinci Alerts Communication Profile is always part of the bundle and provides the necessary context for the alert reason.

 ### Alert Bundle

 The FHIR resources used in Da Vinci Alert transactions form a network through their relationships with each other - either through a direct reference to another resource or through a chain of intermediate references.
 These groups of resources are referred to as resource graphs.
 The FHIR Alert resource graph for the admit and discharge use case is shown in [Figure 7]

 For every alert notification, the FHIR object that is exchanged is the [Da Vinci Alert Bundle Profile].
 This bundle is a [`transaction`] type bundle that is POSTed to the Alert Recipient's or Intermediary's FHIR endpoint via a the $notify operation.
-The complete set of content to make up an Alert Bundle includes the [Da Vinci Communication Resource Profile] which provides the necessary context for the alert reason together with various resources pointed to or indirectly connected to the Communication profile, all gathered together into a Bundle for transport and persistence.
+The complete set of content to make up an Alert Bundle includes the [Da Vinci Alerts Communication Profile] which provides the necessary context for the alert reason together with various resources pointed to or indirectly connected to the Communication profile, all gathered together into a Bundle for transport and persistence.
 Resources associated with the following list of Communication references SHALL be included in the Bundle:

 - `Communication.subject` (Patient resource)
 - `Communication.encounter` (Encounter Resource )